Our Team

 Carolyn Crampton

 Carolyn is a certified and licensed athletic trainer specializing in injury prevention and sport performance.
 Carolyn has her Bachelors of Science in Athletic Training and her Masters of Science in Exercise Science and Health Promotion.
-Her background is in the performing arts having danced preprofessionally and transitioning that expertise into her job as the athletic trainer for the Cincinnati Ballet.
+Her background is in the performing arts having danced pre-professionally and transitioning that expertise into her job as the athletic trainer for the Cincinnati Ballet.
 Outside her expertise in dance medicine, Carolyn trains and races as an endurance sport athlete.
 Carolyn is a 2x Ironman finisher and is a top age group finisher in sprint, olympic, and 70.3 triathlon race distances qualifying her for age group nationals, 70.3 worlds, as well as holding an Ironman All World Athlete status.
-Carolyn’s success in endurance sport drove her into coaching where she holds the USA Triathlon level 1 coaching certification.
+Carolyn also has completed numerous marathons, half marathons as well as road and gravel cycling events.
+Carolyn’s success in endurance sport drove her into coaching where she holds the USA Triathlon level 1 coaching certification and is a certified running gait analysit.